 Arizona No Fault Divorce

-As per the laws in this state, minimum one of the divorcing partners must be residing in this state for minimum 90 days prior to the date of filing of the divorce papers.
+As per the laws in this state, it is necessary that either of the two divorcing partners must be resided in this state for at least ninety days prior to the date of filing of the divorce papers.

 Grounds for Arizona No Fault Divorce